55Honey/Acore_eventScripts/README.md

 - have their position stored
 - get teleported to Gurubashi Arena

+A similar event exists for Halaa:

+`.fun halaa [$repeats]`

+The perks are the same as Gurubashi, except that players will be put into raids according to their faction and teleported near or into Halaa in Nagrand.

 ## Player Usage:
 `.fun on` to opt-in for the event.
 `.fun no` to opt-out of the event (default).